grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # series request result shard in bytes.
 0 to disable.
 # CLI flag: -querier.active-series-results-max-size-bytes
 [active_series_results_max_size_bytes: <int> | default = 419430400]

+# (experimental) List of labels used to define the cost attribution.
+This label
+# will be included in the specified distributor and ingester metrics for each
+# write request, allowing them to be distinguished by the label.
+The label
+# applies to the following metrics: cortex_distributor_received_samples_total,
+# cortex_ingester_active_series and cortex_discarded_samples_attribution_total.
+# Set to an empty string to disable cost attribution.
+# CLI flag: -validation.cost-attribution-labels
+[cost_attribution_labels: <string> | default = ""]

+# (experimental) Maximum cardinality of cost attribution labels allowed per
+# user.
+# CLI flag: -validation.max-cost-attribution-cardinality-per-user
+[max_cost_attribution_cardinality_per_user: <int> | default = 0]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed.